Two children exploring beach with checklist and magnifying glass during coastal scavenger hunt

 Two children completing a coastal scavenger hunt by checking off a beach-themed checklist with magnifying glass and pencil

-Kids mark their scavenger hunt finds as they explore shells plants and tracks during a sunny coastal walk
+Kids mark their scavenger hunt finds as they explore shells, plants, and tracks during a sunny coastal walk.

 Create a list of 10–15 nature items to find.
 Use visuals for younger kids, and categories or riddles for older ones.
 Include a mix of: